deep-rock-development/auto-stop-firebase-ext/PREINSTALL.md

 3. **Decide on the Stop Strategy** you intend to use.

 Make sure you have the necessary permissions to assign IAM roles to service accounts.

-## Prepare Your Environment

-- Ensure the service account running this extension has the `Pub/Sub Editor`, `Service Usage Admin`, and `Project Billing Manager` roles, as it will need to create topics, and potentially disable billing or services.
-- Determine the Pub/Sub topic name you will use to trigger this extension.